owentechnologist/PyQuiz/README.md

 ## Hint: If you want to create your own Quiz, you can ask ChatGPt the following prompt:
 ```
 The following is an example of (fill in the blank) questions and (T or F).
-using this format, generate a sample of 20 questions regarding
+Using this format, generate a sample of 20 questions regarding
 "any topic"
 without any numeric reference at the beginning of each line, randomly alternate between different types of question.